 You hopefully understand why I recommend Cambodia.
-Now it’s time to learn the different ways to invest there.
+Now it’s time to learn the different ways to invest here.

 Real estate in Cambodia is a better bet – if you know what you’re doing.
-Most of the new condo projects are way overpriced.
-But there’s great deals to be had in buying shophouse apartments in certain areas.
+Most of the new condo projects are overpriced, yet shophouse apartments are great deals in certain areas.

 Just be careful when buying frontier market real estate.
 It’s often difficult and labor intensive.
-Between doing market analysis in Khmer language, finding which area to invest in Cambodia, navigating through an unfamiliar legal system, and finding reliable contractors… you should live in Cambodia, at the very minimum, if you want to buy property there.
+Between doing market analysis in Khmer language, navigating through an unfamiliar legal system, and finding reliable contractors… you should live in Cambodia, at the very minimum, if you want to buy property here.

-Cambodia also has opportunities in private equity and venture capital.
-But this is arguably even more difficult than buying real estate in the country.
-Again, lots of research, due diligence, and effort is needed.
+Cambodia has opportunities in private equity and venture capital too.
+However, this is arguably even harder than buying real estate.
+Once more, lots of research and due diligence is needed.

-Investing in Cambodia, or investing in frontier markets in general for that matter, is difficult.
-But there’s also greater rewards to be had.
-Barriers to entry are a good thing if you’re willing to break them down.
+Investing in Cambodia, or any frontier market for that matter, is difficult.
+Barriers to entry are a good thing if you’re willing to break them down though.
 They help keep valuations fair.

-And even if you can’t do the work yourself, there are usually others willing to do it for you.
-Property managers, investment funds, and similar businesses who already have the knowledge you need can help you out for a fee.
+Plus, even if you can’t do the work yourself, there are usually others willing to do it for you.
+Property managers, investment funds, and similar businesses who already have the required knowledge can help you out.